-In December 2017, the first patient was screened in the pivotal Phase 3 clinical trial of roluperidone (Study MIN-101C07) as monotherapy for negative symptoms in patients diagnosed with schizophrenia.
-The trial is a multicenter, randomized, double-blind, parallel-group, placebo-controlled, 12-week study to evaluate the efficacy and safety of 32 milligrams, or mg, and 64 mg of roluperidone in adult patients with negative symptoms of schizophrenia.
-The 12-week study will be followed by a 40-week, open-label extension period during which patients on drug will continue receiving their original dose and patients on placebo will receive either 32 mg or 64 mg of roluperidone.
+In December 2017, the first patient was screened in the pivotal Phase 3 clinical trial of roluperidone (Study "MIN-101C07") as monotherapy for negative symptoms in patients diagnosed with schizophrenia.
+The trial is a multicenter, randomized, double-blind, parallel-group, placebo-controlled, 12-week study to evaluate the efficacy and safety of 32 milligrams ("mg") and 64 mg of roluperidone as compared to placebo in adult patients with negative symptoms of schizophrenia.
+The 12-week study is being followed by a 40-week, open-label extension period during which patients on roluperidone will continue receiving their original dose and patients on placebo will receive either 32 mg or 64 mg doses of roluperidone.